 We offer services such as strollers, Coat Check and baby change tables.
 Our staff will help you along the way.

 All backpacks, large bags, shopping bags, packages and umbrellas must be stored at Coat Check.
 If required, a mesh bag will be provided to carry any belongings you need for the day.

 Water fountains are located outside most washrooms.
-Visit ERA Bistro for snacks and meals.
+Visit Boreal Café on Level 1 and Cloud Coffee on Level 5 for snacks and beverages.

 Help us provide a nut‐free and scent‐free environment for the health and safety of all visitors.

 We are committed to accessibility and inclusion.
 If a member of your family or group has special needs, you are welcome to contact the Museum in advance at 204–289-2000.
 We will make every effort to meet your specific requirements.

 Guides for Exploring